-There is an alternative to sitting at our desks for hours at a stretch.
-We could, of course, get up and take the pooch for a walk if we work from home.
-Or, we can look into various desk designs currently available, which allow us to stand while working on the computer or doing whatever else we may be doing at our desk.
-Desks that can be raised and lowered give us the opportunity to sit for a while, ergonomically of course, and then stand for a while.
+An alternative to sitting at our desks for hours at a stretch exists.
+We could, of course, get up and take the pooch for a walk if working from home.
+Or we can look into various desk designs currently available that allow us to stand vs. sit.
+These ergonomic desks can be raised and lowered giving us the opportunity to sit for a while, ergonomically of course, and then stand for a while.

 As you are reading this, what angle are your eyes directed at?
-If you are looking down, at perhaps as much as a 45 degree angle, bring your attention to how your neck feels.
+If you are looking down, at perhaps as much as a 45-degree angle, bring your attention to how your neck feels.
 Is it curved forward and down?
-Enough time sitting with our necks curved forward and down, and we will some day (God forbid) be walking along unable to look at anything other than the tops of our feet.
+Enough time sitting with our necks curved forward and down, chances are we will someday be unable to see beyond the tops of our feet.

-Our computer monitors should be raised to a height such that we are looking straight ahead at it.
-Some reports suggest that the monitor be tilted back 20 degrees.
-That would be up to the individual and our level of visual acuity.
-We do not have to spend a bunch of dough to raise the height of our computer screen.
-If your monitor, as you are reading this, is too low and your neck is at an awkward angle, just go grab a box or some books, and put them under the monitor.
-In order to raise my monitor’s height, I use a large plastic container which holds flower seeds for my garden.
-I’m a bachelor, and doing things this way does not bother me.
+Computer monitors should be elevated so that we look straight ahead at it.
+Some reports suggest that the monitor be tilted back 20 degrees, depending on the individual’s visual acuity.
+No need to spend a bunch of dough to raise the height of your computer screen.
+Simply set your monitor on a stack of books or buy one of the inexpensive risers from your nearest office supply.
+I use a large plastic container that holds flower seeds for my garden.
+I’m a bachelor and doing things this way does not bother me.
 I think you will find adjusting the height of your monitor to be an immediate benefit to how your neck and shoulders feel.

-As you are, presumably, sitting and reading this article, how is your posture?
+Presumably you’re sitting as you read this article.
+How is your posture?
 Is your chair so low that your knees are above your waistline?
-Is it set so high that only your toes are touching the ground?
-Are you slouching forward, or backward, with your lower back in a position which is uncomfortable?
-These are but a few of the physical positions which leave us feeling tight in the shoulders and lower back, aching in the hips, stressed in the neck and prone to grumpiness in the attitude.
+Do your toes touch the floor?
+Are you slouching forward, or backward, with your lower back in an uncomfortable position?
+These are but a few of the physical positions that leave a residual tightness in the shoulders and lower back, aching hips, and stress in the neck.
+Beyond that, it makes one prone to grumpiness and a bad attitude.

 Yeah, you might think, but I’ve gotten used to it.
-Well, Dear Reader, consider that a couple of simple adjustments might have your body feeling better now.
-And these adjustments will have you feeling better during the times when you are not even at your desk.
+Well, Dear Reader, consider that a couple of simple adjustments might leave your body feeling better.
+These adjustments will have you feeling better during the time when you are not even at your desk.

-An ergonomically correct chair allows us to keep our knees at a 50 degree angle, and our feet flat on the floor.
-If the height of our chair is such that our arms are not at 50 degree angles to our desk, that is another reason to make an adjustment.
-It will keep our wrists and forearms from getting uncomfortable.
+An ergonomically correct chair keeps the knees at a 50-degree angle and the feet flat on the floor.
+If the height of the chair is such that your arms are not at 50-degree angles to the desk, that is another reason to make an adjustment.
+It will keep wrists and forearms from getting uncomfortable.
 If need be, and if your budget allows, take some measurements of desk height, and go shopping for a new chair.
-We can also make simple modifications without spending a penny.
+You can also make simple modifications without spending a penny.
 I took a firm throw pillow off my couch and put it under my behind.
 Worked for me, allowing my knees and arms to be at 50 degrees while I type.

-Prolonged use of a computer mouse can, for some people, cause pain and discomfort in the wrist, forearm and fingers.
-There are several different computer mouse designs available.
+Prolonged use of a computer mouse can cause pain and discomfort in the wrist, forearm, and fingers.
+Several different ergonomic mouse designs are available.
 If you are having issues with your mouse-hand, you may want to try a different design.
 I would first suggest that you examine the ergonomics of the height of your desk, your chair and your posture.

-Vertical Mouse - the user’s hand is in sort of a handshake position, and the control buttons or switches are on the sides.
-This one takes some getting used to, and it eliminates most of the twisting of the wrist, which is associated with a traditional mouse.
+Vertical Mouse - The user’s hand is in sort of a handshake position, and the control buttons or switches are on the sides.
+This one takes some getting used to and eliminates most of the twisting of the wristwhich is associated with a traditional mouse.

-How the heck does a tennis ball come into play while we are working at our desks?
-I’m glad you may have asked this question.
-Taking off our shoes and rolling a tennis ball under our feet is a great way to keep our energy level up, our muscles relaxed and our feet happy.
-Happy feet make happy bodies, since feet carry us through the day.
+How the heck does a tennis ball come into play while we are working at our desks.
+Removing your shoes and rolling a tennis ball undery our feet is a great way to keep your energy level up, your muscles relaxed, and your feet happy.
+Happy feet make happy bodies as feet carry us through the day.

 While it may be socially challenging to do in an office where other people are working, it can be quietly done.
 You may want to make certain that your socks do not have holes in them.
-Use the tennis ball as a massage tool, slowly but firmly working the muscles and tendons which keep our feet functioning.
-Even our heels have muscle in them and they appreciate the attention.
+Use the tennis ball as a massage tool, slowly but firmly working the muscles and tendons that keep feet functioning.
+Even heels have muscles in them and they appreciate the attention.

 Under the arches and all the way to the outsides of the feet, press down on the tennis ball, slowly but firmly.
-If you feel an “ouch” or sort of an electric shock, you have found an area which is in need of massage.
-Work the balls of your feet and, while doing so, try to pick up the ball with your toes.
+If you feel an “ouch” or sort of an electric shock, you have found an area in need of massage.
+Work the balls of your feet and while doing so try to pick up the ball with your toes.
 This flexes all sorts of small bones and muscles.
 Your feet will thank you!

-Life goes on, within and without us, as the old song sang.
-And as life goes on, it is natural to develop less flexibility and more aches and pains.
+As life goes on it is natural to develop less flexibility and more aches and pains.
 It is natural, but it is not necessary to add aggravation to the matter.
-Our Mothers were correct in telling us to “Sit up straight!
+Our mothers were correct in telling us to “Sit up straight!
 Use good posture!” when we were kids.
-Well, Dear Reader, we are not kids any more, and Mom’s wisdom still holds true.
-Try some of the suggestions I’ve made, and be aware of your body as you work.
-If you find yourself back in old habits, hunched over in Raptor Mode, just move around a bit and tell that beast once again to go chase Scientists in the Park.
+Well, Dear Reader, we are not kids any more, and mom’s wisdom still holds true.
+Try some of the suggestions above and be aware of your body as you work.
+If you find yourself falling back in old habits, hunched over in Raptor Mode, just move around a bit and command that beast once again to go chase Scientists in the Park.
 The raptor will be well-fed and your body will be happier when you shut down your work and head outside to play.

 Written by Aaron Berlin